zachlewis/mold/README.md

 ### 1. Why not use Docker Compose to test, build, package, and publish our applications?

-[Docker Compose](https://docs.docker.com/compose/overview/) is a tool to define and run multi-container applications while mold is to manage the CI steps.
-People may still wonder if Docker Compose could be used to achieve what mold does even though it is not originally made for the purpose.
-Based on our tests, it does not appear to be possible to use Docker Compose as a CI solution.
-Docker Compose controls the order of service startup but does not provide a way to manage when an image should be built.
-Below shows the docker-compose file and the Dockerfile we used to mimic the build process and test if the dependency condition would also delay the image build from the Dockerfile till the application is built.
+[Docker Compose](https://docs.docker.com/compose/overview/) is a tool to define and run multi-container applications, optionally assembling needed images before running the application stack.
+Mold is used manage your CI pipeline in Docker i.e test, build, package and publish.

+One still may wonder if mold is really needed and if the same could be acheived via docker-compose.
+Based on our tests, it does seem viable to use docker-compose as a CI solution.
+Docker compose controls the order of service startup but does not provide a way to manage the order of image builds and services.
+Below shows the docker-compose file and the Dockerfile we used to mimic the build process and test if the dependency conditions would delay the image build from the Dockerfile until the application is built.

 #### docker-compose.yml